 So far so good.
 My parents dropped me off at the airport and after we said our goodbyes, I immediately headed to the EVA Air desk to check-in.
-The guy at the desk asked if I wanted to be moved to an exit row instead of a full Row 69 near the back of the plane.
+The guy at the desk asked if I wanted to be moved to an exit row instead of a fully booked Row 69 near the back of the plane.
+I happily accepted.
 After meeting up with Kara and getting through security, we checked into the United Club (using two passes from my mom) and enjoyed our free soups and wine while we waited for our upcoming flight.
+(Thanks Mom!)
 The flight was long, however, not completely unbearable d/t the infinite leg room!
 The plane was very clean and modern.
-Food was excellent and entertainment had a great selection of recently released movies that kept me busy for a several hours.
+Food was excellent and entertainment had a great selection of recently released movies that kept me busy for several hours.
 EVA Air gets two thumbs up from me!

 Landed in Taipei, Taiwan.
-After a short layover, Kara left onto a different flight.
+After a short layover, Kara left onto a different flight to Hanoi.
 (Boo!)
 A few hours later, I landed in Bangkok, Thailand!
 Here are some tips to navigate through Suvarnabhumi airport like a pro:

-- Fill out your arrival and departure card on the plane before your land.
+- Fill out your arrival and departure card on the plane before you land.
 Have your passport number and address of your hotel on hand.

 Luckily, I booked my ticket to KL the previous week BUT I did not have a printed copy and I could not access the wifi in the airport.
 There were lots of “free wifi” options available, however, I did not feel comfortable entering my passport number into an unsecured network.
 Personally, I was not asked to show my flight information nor was I asked to pay 1000 THB, but just know that may not be the case for everybody.